oracle-livelabs/security/autonomous-db/data-redaction/data-redaction.md

          </copy>
          ````

-      - As `SH1_READER`, the `CUST_MARTIAL_STATUS` column will still show redacted data because `SH1_READER` does not have the system privilege to be exempt nor does it meet the redaction policy expression.
+      - As `SH1_READER`, the `CUST_MARTIAL_STATUS` column will still show redacted data because `SH1_READER` does not have the privilege to be exempt nor does it meet the redaction policy expression.

          ````
          <copy>